ipolychr/content-mlops/docs/project_packaging.md

 ### How

-In this thesis, Docker takes center stage in managing the intricacies of music genre classification pipelines.
+In this thesis, Docker takes center stage in managing the intricacies of Speech Emotion Recognition pipelines.
 The provided Dockerfile employs a multi-stage building approach, starting with a base image and extending functionality through specialized stages ('awscli' and 'dl_pipelines').